-Back and neck pain specialists in Charleston, SC
+Back and neck pain specialists in Charleston and Summerville, SC

-Our highly trained team at Trident Health System can handle a range of orthopedic and neurological disorders.
+Our highly trained team at Trident Medical Center and Summerville Medical Center can handle a range of orthopedic and neurological disorders.
 With surgeons, nurses, physician assistants, rehabilitation specialists and medical support personnel, our approach to care helps us design comprehensive treatment plans to meet each patient's individual needs.

 For more information or to talk with one of our spine surgeons, you can schedule an appointment.